Stop Paying Rent.

 Identify the Property

-Have a property in mind or actively searching?
-Share the address, asking price, and your business's current space needs.
-We'll assess lender fit before you go under contract.
+Share the address, asking price, and your business’s space needs.
+We assess lender fit before you go under contract.

 Submit to BestLoanUSA

-Jason Kim, our Managing Director of Commercial Lending, reviews your deal and identifies whether SBA 504, SBA 7(a), or conventional financing is the best fit — and which lenders are most likely to approve.
+Dedicated advisor identifies whether SBA 504, 7(a), or conventional financing is the best fit and which lenders are most likely to approve.

 Documentation & Underwriting

-Typical docs: 2 years personal + business tax returns, YTD P&L, business bank statements, purchase contract, and property appraisal (ordered at commitment).
+2 years tax returns, YTD P&L, bank statements, purchase contract, and property appraisal.

 Close & Take Ownership